perilldj/CS-498-RigidBodyPhysics/README.md

 Blender and Visual Studio isntalled.

-Download the whole repository and open the .vcxproj file.
-Make sure you are in
-"Release" mode with x64, and run.
+Download the whole repository and open the Project1.sln file.
+Make sure you are in "Release" mode with x64, and run.